frida/frida-website/_i18n/en/_docs/stalker.md

 * `gum_exec_ctx_emit_block_event`

-One thing to note with each of these functions, however, is that they all call `gum_exec_block_write_unfollow_check_code` to generate code for checking if stalker is to stop following the thread.
+One thing to note with each of these functions, however, is that they all call `gum_exec_block_write_unfollow_check_code()` to generate code for checking if stalker is to stop following the thread.
 We'll have a look at this in more detail next.

 ## Unfollow and tidy up

-If we look at the function which generates the instrumented code to check if we are being unfollowed, we can see it cause the thread to call `gum_exec_ctx_maybe_unfollow` passing the address of the next instruction to be instrumented.
-We can see that if the state has been set to stop following, then simply branch back to the original code.
+If we look at the function which generates the instrumented code to check if we are being asked to unfollow, we can see it cause the thread to call `gum_exec_ctx_maybe_unfollow` passing the address of the next instruction to be instrumented.
+We can see that if the state has been set to stop following, then we simply branch back to the original code.

 ```
 static void